mmistakes/mm-github-pages-starter/_pages/about.md

 title: "About"
 ---

 Hi!
 I'm Aidan, I'm from Vancouver Island, British Columbia, Canada.
-I'm a Recent Graduate in Information Technology and Applied Systems.
+I'm a Junior Systems Administrator specializing in VMware vSphere, Windows Server, O365, and Azure.

 My interest and passion in technlogy is specifically in System Administration/Devops, scripting, automation, cloud and virtualization technologies, and Linux.